dimitrop/dimitrop.github.io/_pages/teaching.md

 **Department of Business Administration, National and Kapodistrian University of Athens**
 _2022–Present_

-This course covers fundamental and advanced topics in data security and privacy, combining theoretical foundations with hands-on security exercises.
+This course covers topics in data security and privacy, combining fundamental concepts with hands-on security exercises.
 Students learn to identify threats, apply cryptographic techniques, and secure modern systems.

 **Topics Covered:**